KatamariJr/dwelling-of-duels-scripts/README.md

 # how to do things as of 4/1/2024

 # Changelog
+4/27/2024
+- added tagging new submissions instructions

 4/1/2024
 - created file

 # Tagging new submissions
+1. archive all old submissions from the previous month from the aws s3 bucket.
+No script for this yet, just move them into the `/upload-form-archive/mon-yyyy/` folder
+2. run the song submission helper under the `~/programming/dodSubmissionsHelper` directory by using `make run` and browse to it at `localhost:4000`
+3. adjust any song submissions that need to be changed, like if someone resubmitted an entry, delete the old one, fix any game names that are wrong, artist names, etc.
+4. kill the dodSubmissionsHelper process
+5. navigate to the `/tagSubmissionFormSongs` directory, update tag.py with the new month's album name, and insert the new album art file in the `files` directory.
+6. in the same `/tagSubmissionFormSongs` directory, run `make fromScratch`.
+This removes all old downloaded files, redownloads, and tags them all.
+7. when completed, copy all the anonymous songs from `files/newSongsAnon` and put them in the appropriate month folder in the `generator` project.

 # Tallying votes and tagging results